SAP-samples/teched2022-IN261/README.md

 ## Requirements

-- Understanding the basics of event-driven architectures, namely events, queues, topics, event subscriptions
+- Understanding the basics of event-driven architectures, namely events, queues, topics, event subscriptions ...
-- You would be able to execute most of the excercises without prior experience, for taking value out of the chance to explore the brokers some experience with event-driven architectures is recommended
+- You would be able to execute most of the excercises without prior experience by just following the descriptions.
+For taking value out of the chance to explore the brokers, specifically Advanced Event Mesh, some experience with event-driven architectures is recommended.

 ## Exercises